premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- The Cucumber tool uses the Gherkin language, a simple English representation of the application behavior.
+- The Cucumber tool uses the Gherkin language, a simple English representation of the application behaviour.
-- The Gherkin language uses several keywords to describe the behavior of applications such as Feature, Scenario, Scenario Outline, Given, When, Then, etc.
+- The Gherkin language uses several keywords to describe the behaviour of applications such as Feature, Scenario, Scenario Outline, Given, When, Then, etc.

 </blockquote>
 </details>